ym001/distancia/docs/CrossEntropy.rst

 Academic Reference
 ==================

-For a deeper understanding, you can refer to the foundational work by Claude Shannon on information theory:
+For a deeper understanding, you can refer to the foundational work by Claude Shannon on information theory :footcite:t:`crossentropy`:

-:footcite:t:``

 .. footbibliography::

-    crossentropy

 Conclusion